 Photon OS is a minimal Linux Container Host optimised to run on VMware platforms.
 It is available from the VMware Github page as an Open Source project.
 You can download it from here; https://vmware.github.io/photon/

-From here I downloaded the .ova version
+From here I downloaded the see this page .ova version

 Configuring Photon OS